nodejs/wiki-archive/ES6-Module-Detection-in-Node.md

 ### Option 4: Meta in `package.json`

-Cons:
+Universal Cons:

-- Node allows requiring files that are not part of packages, e.g. `require('C:/a.js')` where `C:/package.json` doesn't exist - another very edge case
+- Node allows requiring files that are not part of packages, e.g. `require('C:/a.js')` where `C:/package.json` doesn't exist
+- Will persist in perpetuity and have hints of previous Script goal
+    - mitigated it `npm init` defaults to move all of module to Module goal somehow
+- Causes tooling to need to perform JSON parsing per module resolution
+    - mitigated by cache
+    - many cli tools don't have JSON parsing
+- File semantics are no longer self contained to the file
+    - File mode is unknown without reading a file located, somewhere (developer must search).

-#### Option 4a: Single Module Entry Point
+#### Option 4a: Single Module Entry Point (REJECTED)

 Details: `package.json` has a `"main"` for CJS Module entry and `"module"` for ES6 Module entry.